Tuesday, December 1, 2020

 Luckiest Man Alive

-MLB just started up.
+Major League Baseball just started up.
 Normally, I don't give a lot of attention to sports, first-run movies or basically any entertainment that make the rich richer.
 I have one exception: I follow the Yankees somewhat and buy a little of their gear.
 This is due to how impressed I was with Pride of the Yankees, the Lou Gehrig story, when I was a kid.

 The speech was first given at a Fourth of July double header in 1939.

-Here's a version that has that short amount of Gehrig footage plus the movie version of his famous speech, starring Gary Cooper:
+Here's a YouTube version that has that short amount of Gehrig footage plus the movie version of his famous speech, starring Gary Cooper:

 Gehrig's 4th of July Farewell Speech